-I’ve received some questions from concerned friends asking what medication I take with regards to endometriosis.
-So I thought I’ll cover what medications I’ve been prescribed with and the side effects I have experienced.
+I’ve received some questions asking what medication I take with regards to endometriosis so I thought I’ll cover what medications I’ve been prescribed with and the side effects I have experienced in this post.

 I’ve been taking Birth Control Pills prescribed by my gynaecologist for some time now to supress cysts from growing back again.
-It is I guess, the most common choice of medication because it is the more affordable of the lot.
-I was given 3 choice of medications to choose from and I’ve tried them all so let me go through each of them and share my experience.
-But first, allow me to highlight that I am not a doctor, I’m only sharing my experience.
+It is, I guess, the most common choice of medication because it is the most affordable choice.
+I was given 3 choices of medications to choose from and I’ve tried them all so let me go through each of them and share my experience.
+But first, take note that I am not a doctor, I’m only sharing my experience.
 It is best you check with your gynae for a professional opinion.

-Visanne – Let me start by saying that I chose to go with Visanne after the jabs because I was told by my gynae that it works as prevention from cysts and medication.
-So I figured it was the less expensive alternative to the jab.
-I’ve also learned that it is the latest of the 3 choices given and most women preferred Visanne because you can expect to get your period while it still prevents cysts from growing.
-So I took them.
-Oh dear.
+Let me start by saying that I chose to go with Visanne after the jabs because I was told by my gynae that it works as prevention from cysts and medication.
+I figured it was the less expensive alternative to the jab.
+I’ve also learned that it is the latest of the 3 choices given and most women preferred Visanne because you can expect to get your period while still preventing cysts from growing.
 I went into what seemed like permanent menopausal-like period.
 I had regular hot flashes.
 I was extremely irritable.
 I felt my body aching from fatigue almost everyday.
 And my period never came.
-The side effects was taking a toll on me so I requested to go off it and switch to the only other option left…
+The side effects were taking a toll on me so I requested to go off it and switch to the only other option left.

-Birth Control Pills – I was honestly dreading this because I remembered the side effects I experienced when I took these after my previous surgery in 2010.
-These pills made me feel sick.
+I was honestly dreading this because I remembered the side effects I experienced when I took these after my previous surgery in 2010 – they made me feel sick.
 I felt nauseous and wanted to throw up all the time.
 I felt like I was going crazy because I became extremely emotional and started lashing out at anyone who ticked me off.
-To a point where certain people claimed I was possessed.
-It was a low point in my life and I was afraid to go back to taking them again.
-But I had to for my own good.
-Birth Control Pills are meant to be taken on a 3week cycle but in my case, I have to take them daily till we decide to go through with IVF.
+It was a low point in my life and I was afraid to go back to taking them again but had to for my own good.
+Birth Control Pills are meant to be taken on a 3 week cycle but in my case, I have to take them daily till we decide to go through with IVF.

-So these are the 3 types of medications that I’ve been prescribed with to help supress the growth of cysts.
-As far as I know, these are the only 3 types that are available now as compared to what was around 6 years ago.
-May be there may be new methods in the next years to come?
-At the meantime, I hope this has been helpful, you beautiful ladies take your medications and stay strong.
-Till the next entry.
+These are the 3 types of medications that I’ve been prescribed with to help supress the growth of cysts.
+As far as I know, these are the only 3 types that are available now as compared to what was around 6 years ago and there will be new methods in the years to come.
+At the meantime, take your medications and stay strong.